10 tips to win more prizes on Facebook

 7. Enter as late as you can

 Found a low entry comp?
 Don’t enter right away!
-Your comping friends will see your entry on their feed or ticker and come over to join you, reducing your chances of a win!
+Your comping friends will see your entry on their feed and come over to join you, reducing your chances of a win!
 Save a link to the post on a ‘to do’ list or in a bookmarks folder and return near the closing date – this is handy for creative comps, where you can check out all the other entries before submitting your own.
 Not sure how to get the link?
 Right-click on the ‘timestamp’ of the post then ‘copy link address’.
 After entering, move your link to an ‘Entered’ list instead of ‘To Do’ so you can check back to see who won!

 8. Get some Facebook comping friends